 6. Test your network bandwidth.
 In fact, test everything.

-Although people will be forgiving if your meeting has a few technical difficulties (remember, we’re all in the same boat!), you can make your life easier by testing a few things before you begin working remotely.
+Although people will be forgiving if your meeting has a few technical difficulties (remember, we’re all in the same boat!), you can make your life easier by testing a few things up front.
 First, check your network speed.
 If your home network is slower than your office network, consider downloading Frozen II to your kids’ iPad so they aren’t trying to stream it while you’re on a video call.
 Also, consider a hardwired connection instead of WiFi for any bandwidth-heavy activities.
 Next, check your video and audio settings to make sure you can be seen and heard.
 While you’re at it, make sure you know where the mute button is on every platform you might use in this new environment.
 If you have a dog or a mail carrier or both, you’re going to need it.
 Lastly, test your in-call settings with a friend or colleague before you lead a meeting with your client or CEO.
 Learn how to share a window, application or specific file instead of your entire desktop so you can be confident viewers are seeing the PowerPoint you’re delivering rather than the IMs from your teammate that can pop up at the exact wrong moment or the cat video that’s keeping you sane in these trying times.

 7. Now that your video setup is good enough, make it better.